Let’s dive right in.

-They can’t, because they need to have an account to seeing those courses, via a subscription with Lynda.com or at another company using Linkedin Learning.
-Which begs the question – why would I want to share it with the outside world, besides giving Linkedin a beautiful up sell opportunity on my dime (err budget)?
+They can’t because they need to have an account to see those courses, via a subscription with Lynda.com or at another company using Linkedin Learning.
+Which begs the question – why would I want to share it with the outside world, besides giving Linkedin a beautiful upsell opportunity on my dime (err budget)?

 Anything outside of Linkedin Learning, does not extract enough data.
 Yep, they can’t get the nitty gritty data details you want, that you would expect to see in any learning platform/LMS.

 - No skinning of your colors – Yep.
 Can’t have it.
 I have to admit, I have not heard an LMS, learning platform vendor say this since, uh, never (ok, since 1998).
 Sure I heard, “yes you can have it, but it costs X or Y,”.

 - Course recommendation for administrators, that have nothing to do with what you are interested in.
 This is another collective whole thing I assume, but the one I saw in the demo was on self-awareness and leadership.
 The premise is good, but it should be geared to the skills personal or professional, that my administrators are interested in or the training or L&D sees as a need or value to that role.

 This is a learning engagement platform.

 I could see this as a bolt-on to your LMS or learning platform, specifically for the lynda.com library.

 You can do that now, without buying Linkedin Learning platform, because Lynda.com has partnerships with several LMS vendors already in place.